About

 28th October - 8th November 2023

-The Inaugural State of Disappearance Art exhibition will be held at CentreSpace Art Gallery in Bristol from October 27th to November 8th, 2023.
-Showcasing for the first time together, 75 dedicated works will be presented dealing with the brutality of disappearance, and how it leaves its mark upon those who must live with the consequences.
+The Inaugural State of Disappearance Art exhibition was held at CentreSpace Art Gallery in Bristol from October 27th to November 8th, 2023.
+Showcasing for the first time together, 75 dedicated works were presented dealing with the brutality of disappearance, and how it leaves its mark upon those who must live with the consequences.

-Complimenting the exhibition, two weeks of events are planned which will include a series of public lectures from internationally recognised speakers and leading authorities on different related issues from feminicide, ecology to slavery, dedicated panels exploring issues concerning memory & justice, student workshops and a remembrance for the disappeared.
+Complimenting the exhibition, two weeks of events included a series of public lectures from internationally recognised speakers and leading authorities on different related issues from natural disasters, the holocaust, enforced disappearances on to slavery, dedicated panels exploring issues concerning memory & justice and student workshops exploring human disappearance.

 THE BOOK